 If the cutoff date has passed and you didn’t cancel your order in time, you’ll need to contact customer support.

 As I mentioned earlier, old Veestro accounts are no longer usable, so if you were a customer before September 2022, you’ll need to make a new one.

-If you have any issues with your new account, you can contact Veestro’s customer support via phone, email, or through a contact form directly on the website.
-You can do that even if you don’t have an account, since the form only asks for your name and email address.
+If you're having trouble with your new account, you can get in touch with Veestro’s customer support by phone, email, or a contact form on the website.
+You can do this even if you don't have an account, as the form only asks for your name and email.